telerik/ajax-docs/deployment/using-the-global-assembly-cache.md

 An alternative to the GUI approach below, you can simply add a few lines to theweb.config, as shown in the [How GAC References Look](#how-gac-references-look) section.

-1. Open the __Property Pages__ dialog, go to the__References__ tab and click __Add__:
+1. Open the **Property Pages** dialog, go to the **References** tab and click **Add**:
 >caption Figure 3: Open the Property Pages and add a reference.
 ![add-gac-reference-website-1 site property pages](images/add-gac-reference-website-1_site_property_pages.png)

 1. Browse to the GAC to select assembly:
 >caption Figure 4: Browse to the GAC and select an assembly to reference.
 ![add-gac-reference-website-2 browse to gac](images/add-gac-reference-website-2_browse_to_gac.png)

 1. Confirm the reference properties when you make sure they are correct:
 >caption Figure 5: Examine the references and close the Property Pages dialog.
 ![add-gac-reference-website-3 site confirm properties](images/add-gac-reference-website-3_site_confirm_properties.png)

 ### In a WebApplication Type of Project

-1. Open the __Add Reference__ dialog:
+1. Open the **Add Reference** dialog:
 >caption Figure 6: Open the Add Reference dialog.
 ![add-gac-reference-webapp-1 app add reference](images/add-gac-reference-webapp-1_app_add_reference.png)

 1. Browse to the GAC to select assembly:
 >caption Figure 7: Browse to the GAC and select an assembly to reference.
 ![add-gac-reference-webapp-2 browse to gac](images/add-gac-reference-webapp-2_browse_to_gac.png)

 1. Confirm the reference properties and you make sure they are correct:
 >caption Figure 8: Examine the references.
 ![add-gac-reference-webapp-3 app confirm properties](images/add-gac-reference-webapp-3_app_confirm_properties.png)

 ### Troubleshooting GAC References

 The first problem you may encounter is that the .NET tab of the Add Reference dialog box in VS will not show custom assemblies you have added to the GAC, you either need a third party plugin for your IDE, or a registry key so that it can know about this third-party assembly.
 Manually browsing to the desired folder is an easy resolution.

-Make sure to always __reference the same versions of all Telerik assemblies__ used in the project.
+Make sure to always **reference the same versions of all Telerik assemblies** used in the project.

-If you get the __"Could not load file or assembly…"__ error.
+If you get the **"Could not load file or assembly…"** error.
 It means the reference is typed in wrongly or the assembly is not actually in the GAC of the machine.
 This can also be caused by wrong version numbers (e.g. Register directives left over in old user controls).
 You can consider using a *bindingRedirect* element to redirect all old references to the current one you need.
 This is useful for SharePoint and Sitefinity scenarios.

-__"CS0433: The type '<RadControl class>' exists in both '<assembly in the GAC>' and '<Temporary ASP.NET Files for the site>"__—this means there is a duplicate reference to our assembly – one that points to the GAC and one that points to a file somewhere else on the machine.
+**"CS0433: The type `<RadControl class>` exists in both `<assembly in the GAC>` and `<Temporary ASP.NET Files for the site>`"** —this means there is a duplicate reference to our assembly – one that points to the GAC and one that points to a file somewhere else on the machine.
 To fix this, makes sure the project references are correct and clear the ASP cache.

-# See Also
+## See Also

  * [MSDN: Global Assembly Cache](http://msdn.microsoft.com/en-us/library/yf1d93sz.aspx)